-(i) Except as provided in (a)(ii) of this subsection, the survey is due by April 30th of the year following any calendar year in which a person becomes eligible to claim the tax preference that requires a survey under this section.
+(i) Except as provided in (a)(ii) of this subsection, the survey is due by May 31st of the year following any calendar year in which a person becomes eligible to claim the tax preference that requires a survey under this section.

-(ii) If the tax preference is a deferral of tax, the first survey must be filed by April 30th of the calendar year following the calendar year in which the investment project is certified by the department as operationally complete, and a survey must be filed by April 30th of each of the seven succeeding calendar years.
+(ii) If the tax preference is a deferral of tax, the first survey must be filed by May 31st of the calendar year following the calendar year in which the investment project is certified by the department as operationally complete, and a survey must be filed by May 31st of each of the seven succeeding calendar years.

-(b) The department may extend the due date for timely filing of annual surveys under this section as provided in RCW 82.32.590.
+(b) The department may extend the due date for timely filing of annual surveys under this section as provided in RCW 82.32.590

 , the survey must include the amount of tax exempted under those sections in the prior calendar year for each general area or category of research and development for which exempt machinery and equipment and labor and services were acquired in the prior calendar year.